Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 • If I’m uncomfortable with getting vaccinated while pregnant, what are my other options?

-Sign up to get RSV information straight to your inbox.
+Get RSV information delivered straight to your inbox.

 pregnant individuals